hkauhanen/verbal-roots/README.md

 ### Main analysis

-To reproduce the main analysis, navigate to the `Rsession` folder and issue the following commands from R:
+To reproduce the main analysis, navigate to the `Rsession` folder and issue the following commands in an R session:

 ``` r
 source("../R/batch_main_analysis.R")